carbon-language/carbon-lang/toolchain/docs/lower.md

 Lowering is done per `SemIR::InstBlock`.
 This minimizes changes to the `IRBuilder` insertion point, something that is both expensive and potentially fragile.

+## Mangling

+Part of lowering is choosing deterministically unique identifiers for each lowered entity to use in platform object files.
+Any feature of an entity (eg: the namespace it appears in, parameters for overloaded functions, etc) that would create a distinct entity must be included in some way in the generated identifier.

+The current rudimentary name mangling scheme is as follows:

+-   Start with `_C`

+-   Then the unqualified function name (function name mangling is the only thing implemented at the moment)

+-   `.` separated scopes (namespaces/classes), most nested first, outermost last

+-   or, if the function is in an `impl`:

+    -   the implementing type, per the scope mangling above

+    -   the interface type, per the scope mangling above